The Shifting Ecologies of Self

 series by Amanda Matthews

-Also known as Messengers, this series investigates sculptural "third entities”—forms arising from nature that transcend traditional categories, such as race, class, ethnicity, even the boundaries between life and death.
-These beautifully fragmented bodies function as visual and metaphorical ecotones: fertile spaces between realms, and coalesce as thresholds, encouraging us to explore spaces of becoming rather than static states.
-The series employs cultural and anthropological perspectives to illuminate variations of rupture in figurative ways, underscoring themes of fluidity and dynamism.
+Also known as Messengers, this series investigates sculptural "third entities”—forms arising from nature that extend human ecology by transcending traditional categories, such as race, class, ethnicity, even boundaries between life and death.
+Fragmented and trauma-conditioned bodies become metaphorical ecotones, liminal spaces between realms, that encourage exploration of becoming rather than static states.
+The series employs cultural and anthropological perspectives that illuminate rupture in figurative ways, underscoring themes of fluidity and dynamism, deeply rooted in a sense of place and community, or lack thereof.

 Artist Statement:

-We are ancestor and descendant, amoeba and mammoth, hawk and mouse, forest and wind, chaos and pattern, particle and wave.
-We are all born from the same stars, sculpted from the same source, and contain the same life.
+Ancestor and descendant, amoeba and mammoth, hawk and mouse, forest and wind, chaos and pattern, particle and wave.
+We are born from the same stars, sculpted from the same source, and contain the same life force.

 Please follow Amanda's work in real-time here: